These crazy-good over-ear wireless headphones can be yours for $20

 No. Don't be silly.
 However, a $40 over-the-ear headphone can look gorgeous, feel comfortable and sound pretty darn good.
 And because you read the headline, you already know that I've roped one for half that price.

 Check it out: For a limited time, and while supplies last, Amir Direct (via Amazon) has the Criacr BH8R over-the-ear Bluetooth headphone for $19.60 when you apply promo code AMTBPN3W at checkout.
 It normally costs $39.99.
+Update: Looks like the red ones are sold out; I'm checking with the vendor to see if we can get a code for the black ones.
+Update #2: No-go on the code for the black ones, but we might be able to get it for tomorrow.
+Stay tuned!

 Skeptics, unite!
 At this price, the build quality must be poor.
 The feature set must be limited.
 The sound quality must be on par with a tin can on a string.